ReAct: Synergizing Reasoning and Acting in Language Models

 Prerequisites

-- •Familiarity with LLMs and prompting
+- •Familiarity with few-shot prompting and chain-of-thought

 FAQ